MinhHungPhan/containers/kubernetes-essential/basic-kubernetes-concepts/01-k8s-containers-and-pods/README.md

   image: nginx
 EOF
 ```
-2. et a list of pods and verify that your new nginx pod is in the Running state:
+2. Get a list of pods and verify that your new nginx pod is in the Running state:
 ```bash
 kubectl get pods
 ```